Cogitos/statxp/README.md

 This function was designed to easily export an ANOVA result (from the ez package) into a csv file.
 The options allow to add descriptive statistics and/or posthoc analysis.

+### figtheme

+This function return a ggplot graphic which better suits for publication with a white theme, bigger fonts, and a choice of brewer color set.